wp-plugins/wp-experiments-free/readme.txt

 1. Add multiple titles and see how many people view the article with that title.

 == Changelog ==

+= 3.3 =
+* Make sure the dashboard shows the cached probabilities

 = 3.2 =
 * Make titles re-generate probabiltiy only so often by default and not every request.